GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/particles_emitter.md

 * The number of particles contained in the emitter ("tank") can be unlimited or fixed to a number.
 If the emitter is fixed to a number, the emitter will stop emitting after reaching the set number of particles.
 * The flow is the number of particles created every second.
 You can enter -1 to fire all particles at once.

 You can also change the maximum number of particles rendered by the object on the screen.
-Note that this number changes the memory taken by the emitter. //If this number is too big, it can cause the game to crash.//
+Note that this number changes the memory taken by the emitter. **If this number is too big, it can cause the game to crash.**

 ## Examples